Media veteran Patrick Daniel to be interim CEO for SPH Media Trust

 READ: SPH to restructure media business into not-for-profit entity amid falling revenue

-SPH had announced last week that it will be hiving off its core media business amid falling advertising revenue.
+SPH had announced last week that it will hive off its core media business amid falling advertising revenue.

 All the media business units in the company will be transferred to a newly formed public company limited by guarantee (CLG), which will be run as a not-for-profit entity.

-SPH will provide the initial resources and funding to capitalise SPH Media with a cash injection of S$80 million, S$30 million of SPH shares and SPH REIT units, and SPH's stakes in four of its digital media investments.
+SPH will provide the initial resources and funding to capitalise SPH Media with a cash injection of S$80 million, S$30 million worth of SPH shares and SPH REIT units, as well as SPH's stakes in four of its digital media investments.

 READ: Khaw Boon Wan to be chairman of entity managing SPH's media business

-In his speech to SPH employees on Wednesday, Mr Khaw reiterated in his speech on Wednesday that the media business is unsustainable amid the severe disruption caused by digital media.
+In his speech to SPH employees on Wednesday, Mr Khaw reiterated that the media business is unsustainable amid the severe disruption caused by digital media.

 "It will be a struggle to sustain quality journalism as a public good," he said.